 Apolipoprotein A1 (apo A-1) has a specific role in the metabolism of lipids and is the main protein component in high-density lipoprotein (HDL, the “good cholesterol”).
 Like HDL cholesterol, low Apo-A1 level indicates an increased risk of cardiovascular disease while increased concentrations are associated with reduced risk of cardiovascular disease.

-Apolipoprotein B (ApoB) is a major component of the very-low-density lipoprotein (VLDL), the intermediate-density lipoprotein (IDL), and the low-density lipoprotein (LDL).
+Apolipoprotein B (ApoB) is the main component of LDL cholesterol (a major component of the very-low-density lipoprotein (VLDL), the intermediate-density lipoprotein (IDL), and the low-density lipoprotein (LDL).
 ApoB plays a central role in carrying cholesterol and triglycerides from the liver and gut to utilization and storage sites.
-Elevated levels indicate an increased risk of cardiovascular disease, familial combined hyperlipidemia, diabetes, hypothyroidism, kidney disease, and the use of certain drugs, such as diuretics, androgens, or beta blockers.
+Elevated levels indicate an increased risk of cardiovascular disease, diabetes, hypothyroidism, kidney dysfunction, liver dysfunction, and medications such as diuretics, androgens, or beta blockers.
 Low ApoB levels may indicate hyperthyroidism, malnutrition, Reye’s syndrome (a rare degenerative brain condition), cirrhosis (scarring) of the liver, and apolipoprotein B deficiency (Bassen-Kornzweig syndrome).

 Lipoprotein (a) is a genetic form of cholesterol that’s elevated in about 20% of those tested and unaffected by most lifestyle measures or statin medication.
 It’s seldom included on blood tests, even though hundreds of research studies indicate that if it’s high, the risk of heart attack and stroke skyrocket.

 Advanced lipid profile.
 Rather than a calculated LDL cholesterol level, advanced panels measure LDL particle number and particle size directly, which are more accurate and predictive of future heart and stroke events.
 Two people with the same total and calculated LDL cholesterol levels can have widely different particle and size measurements, making for very different risks.

 Underlying Infections.
 There are at least two other conditions that have been shown to cause blood-vessel inflammation and elevated CRP levels: chlamydia and H. pylori.
 Be sure to order blood tests for antibodies to these two microorganisms. —Jonathan Wright, M.D